 Workforce Development has the following courses approved for use with Veterans Benefits:

 Barbering Concepts: Are you looking for a career that helps people look their best?
 Barbering Concepts will assist you in becoming a professional barber-stylist.
 Full-time and part-time programs are available to accommodate your schedule and require no prior experience.
 When you complete the 1,528 clock hour course, you’ll be prepared to take the North Carolina Board of Barbering Examiners exam to qualify as an apprentice.
-The 1528 Clock hours are completed over 3 to 4 Semesters/terms.
+The 1528 hours are completed over 3 to 4 semesters/terms.
 Scholarships are available.

 The program meets the Federal Motor Carrier Safety Administration standards of specialized training in the areas of driver qualification, hours of service, driver wellness, and whistleblower protection for entry-level drivers who are subject to the requirements (49 CFR Part 380).